nagyist/tao-user-guide/src/interactions/graphic-gap-interaction.md

 **Step 7:** Click the blue *Done* button.

 When this is done, you can preview what your Graphic Gap interaction looks like.
-For more on previewing, review its section.
+For more on previewing, [review its section][i_0020].